lahavs/cpp-thoughts/Constexpr/constexpr.md

 While with this small example it might not seem important, for a more complicated verification with multiple "sub-assertions" in it, knowing what exactly is wrong with the value can be very helpful in fixing it.

-Of course it's still possible to have this behaviour by using only use `static_assert()`, for example by splitting the verification function into multiple sub-functions, each one verifying only a single condition and assert each one of them alone.
+Of course it's still possible to have this behaviour by only using `static_assert()`, for example by splitting the verification function into multiple sub-functions, each one verifying only a single condition and assert each one of them alone.
 But, this will become very cumbersome and verbose.

 Instead, we'll go with using `constexpr_assert()`, which will result in a more "natural" way of writing the verification code (i.e. No need to split the verification function), and it will not be much more verbose than the **first** `static_assert()` version, while also allowing us to know exactly **where** the verification failed.